Pink House (Newbury, Massachusetts): Preservation movement

+In November 2023, the Fish and Wildlife Service announced plans to demolish the Pink House in the coming months following a period of public comment, citing nearly eight years of unsuccessful land transfer attempts, rising maintenance costs of the degrading building, and the refuge's duty to preserve wildlife.
+In the proposal, they announced plans to replace the Pink House with a public observation platform to view the salt marsh.

+On October 30, 2024, Massachusetts Governor Maura Healey announced that the Pink House's demolition would be placed on hold.
+On February 28, 2025, the USFWS announced plans to proceed with demolition, and on March 11, 2025 the building was razed.

 Origin legend

 The house's notoriety is in part due to a popular local urban legend about its creation.
 The story suggests the house's location was a result of a divorce in which the wife demanded an exact replica of their Newburyport house, but failed to specify the location, resulting in the spiteful husband building it on the edge of town, in the Great Marsh with saltwater plumbing.
 For this reason, the building is often listed as an example of a spite house.